-- 1.8 One of the major pieces of work which has taken place as part of the overall assessment of the canals, is the designation of a new conservation area.
+- 1.9 One of the major pieces of work which has taken place as part of the overall assessment of the canals, is the designation of a new conservation area.
 An expert in this field surveyed the whole length of the canals in the district to assess the potential for creating this.
-Additional protection is afforded to land, buildings and the canals which could, for example, help to retain and bring back into use, buildings that are not in themselves worthy of national listing, but nevertheless are special locally in terms of their industrial architecture and importance to the development, demise and resurgence of the canals. - 1.9 What criteria are used to judge whether or not to designate a new Conservation Area(s)?
-Conservation Areas are 'areas of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance' (Planning (Listed Buildings & Conservation Areas) Act, 1990. - 1.10 Policies and guidance for Conservation Areas are given by the Government in National Planning Policy Framework, 2012 paras.
-126 to 141 and Historic England's Advice Note 1, Conservation Area Designation, Appraisal and Management. - 1.11 Local authorities are advised to review their Conservation Areas from time to time and to ensure that they have up to date character appraisals which set out their special interest and provide the basis for development management and enhancement proposals.
+Additional protection is afforded to land, buildings and the canals which could, for example, help to retain and bring back into use, buildings that are not in themselves worthy of national listing, but nevertheless are special locally in terms of their industrial architecture and importance to the development, demise and resurgence of the canals.
+Buildings which have local significance should be referred to the district council to assess suitability for inclusion on the local list. - 1.10 What criteria are used to judge whether or not to designate a new Conservation Area(s)?
+Conservation Areas are 'areas of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance' (Planning (Listed Buildings & Conservation Areas) Act, 1990. - 1.11 Policies and guidance for Conservation Areas are given by the Government in National Planning Policy Framework, 2019 paras.
+184 to 202 and Historic England's Advice Note 1, (second edition) Conservation Area Designation, Appraisal and Management, 2019. - 1.12 Local authorities are advised to review their Conservation Areas from time to time and to ensure that they have up to date character appraisals which set out their special interest and provide the basis for development management and enhancement proposals.

-SECTION 2 Context
+SECTION 2

+Context